 This international degree program meets a variety of accreditation requirements:

 - Certified Associate in Project Management (CAPM) - students can write a qualification exam after completing the Project Management course in Year 2.

-- Forum for International Trade Training (FITT) - after completing four FITT skills-accredited courses in the first two years, students may write a FITT skills assessment in order to qualify for a FITT Certificate.
+- Forum for International Trade Training (FITT) - after completing 4 FITT skills-accredited courses in the first two years, students may write a FITT skills assessment to qualify for a FITT Certificate.

 - Certified Supply Chain Professional (CSCP) - graduates of the SCM stream will be well positioned to write the CSCP exam with minimal accreditation make-up courses.

 - Certified Production and Inventory Manager (CPIM) - graduates of the SCM stream will be well positioned to write all five CPIM exams with minimal accreditation make-up courses

 - Certified Human Resources Professional (CHRP) - the HRM stream covers all the required courses.
 Upon completion of all ten courses with a cumulative average of 70% and no mark less than 65%, graduates may write the National Knowledge Exam to become a CHRP Candidate.
 At least three years of work experience are required to become a CHRP.